Refined Two Weight Estimates for the Bergman Projection: Introduction

 \section{Introduction}

 Let $\mathbb{B}^d$ be the complex unit ball in $\mathbb{C}^d$.
 The Bergman projection from $L^2(\mathbb{B}^d)$ onto the subspace of holomorphic functions $A^2(\mathbb{B}^d)$ is the integral operator

 where $\D{\nu}$ is the normalised measure on $\mathbb{B}^d$.
 It is a classical result \cite{ZJ64,zbMATH03466041} that the Bergman projection $P$ extends to a bounded operator on $L^p(\mathbb{B}^d)$ for all $p \in (1,\infty)$.
-Weighted estimates were brought in this context by Békollé and Bonamí \cite{BekolleBonami78, Bekolle82}, where the projection $P$ is seen as singular integral operator with respect to a particular pseudo-metric on the unit ball.
-See also \cite{McNeal94} where this approach has been extended to general domains of finite type.
-Békollé and Bonamí proved that given a real-valued, positive function $w \in L^1_{\mathrm{loc}}(\mathbb{B}^d)$, the Bergman projection $P$ is bounded on the weighted space $L^p(\mathbb{B}^d, w \D{\nu})$ if and only if the weight $w$ satisfies the following condition
+Weighted estimates were brought in this context by Békollè and Bonami \cite{BekolleBonami78, Bekolle82}, where the projection $P$ is seen as a singular integral operator with respect to a particular pseudo-metric on the unit ball.
+See also \cite{McNeal94} where this approach has been extended to convex domains of finite type.
+Békollè and Bonami proved that given a real-valued, positive function $w \in L^1_{\mathrm{loc}}(\mathbb{B}^d)$, the Bergman projection $P$ is bounded on the weighted space $L^p(\mathbb{B}^d, w \D{\nu})$ if and only if the weight $w$ satisfies the following condition

 where the supremum is taken over all balls $B \subset \mathbb{B}^d$ with respect to the pseudo-metric mentioned above, and $\lvert B \rvert \coloneqq \nu(B)$ denotes the measure of $B$.